Lightningtow/Hudify/README.md

 #### Boolean variables:
 `{sp_shuffle}` - Boolean.
 True if shuffle is on (including smart shuffle), false if not
 `{sp_is_podcast}` - Boolean.
 True if currently listening to a podcast, false if not
+`{sp_is_playing}` - Boolean.
+Whether Spotify is playing.
+Returns true if actively playing music, returns false if paused, app shut, unauthorized etc.
+(the best way of checking if it's loaded is using `{{sp_track, "if playing", "if not playing"}}`, which checks whether `sp_track` exists.
+Useful because it returns true while paused)
 <details>
 <summary>Internal variables</summary>

-These were added by me for debugging, I can't think of any reason you'd need them.
+These were added by me for debugging, I can't think of any reason you'd need them, but you can use them if you like
+`{sp_device_id}` - ID of device.
+Gibberish string of random digits
+`{sp_device_name}` - What you named the device you're playing from
+`{sp_device_is_active}` - Whether the device is active

 `{sp_status_code}` - Number.
 Status code from the header of the most recent Spotify API call.
-`{sp_is_playing}` - Boolean.
-Whether Spotify is playing.
-Returns true if actively playing music, returns false if paused, app shut, unauthorized etc.
+`{sp_status_string}` - String.
+Description of the status code according to [Spotify's docs](https://developer.spotify.com/documentation/web-api/concepts/api-calls)
-`{sp_is_authorized}` - Boolean
+`{sp_is_authorized}` - Boolean.
+Whether currently authed with Spotify, (I believe)
 `{sp_fancy_track}` - Song title with stuff like "remastered", "bonus track" etc scrubbed out.
-For testing the config option, will be removed in a later update
+Added for testing the config option, this will be removed in a later update.

 </details>